mongodb-labs/migration-verifier/README.md

 # Verifier Metadata Considerations

-migration-verifier needs a MongoDB cluster to store its state.
-This cluster *must* support transactions (i.e., either a replica set or sharded cluster, NOT a standalone instance).
+migration-verifier needs a `mongod` to store its state.
 By default, this is assumed to run on localhost:27017.
+For best performance this should be a standalone `mongod`.

-See [above](#Quick-Start) for a one-line command to start up a local, single-node replica set that you can use for this purpose.
+See [above](#Quick-Start) for a one-line command to start up such a `mongod`.

 The verifier can alternatively store its metadata on the destination cluster.
 This can severely degrade performance, though.
 Also, if you’re using mongosync, it requires either disabling mongosync’s destination write blocking or giving the `bypassWriteBlockingMode` to the verifier’s `--metaURI` user.